rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 Mounting a filesystem requires the `SYS_ADMIN` Linux capability and access to `/dev/fuse`.
 Docker containers run with a deliberately reduced capability set, and `SYS_ADMIN` is excluded precisely because it's broad enough to let a container reach outside its intended isolation.
 So `linuxdeploy.AppImage` tries to mount itself, the container has neither the capability nor the device node, and the step fails.

 You could grant the missing capability via the `container.options` field, but that's a wider hole than the problem deserves, and it's brittle.
 The fix instead: `--appimage-extract` unpacks the AppImage into a plain directory.
-No mounting, just regular file extraction any container can do.
 Inside sits `AppRun`, the same entry point the runtime stub would normally invoke after mounting, so calling it directly reaches the identical program without the FUSE step.
 Everything after that is unchanged: build the AppDir (the standard staging directory layout AppImage tooling expects) from `install/`, add the desktop file and icons, run linuxdeploy, get an `.AppImage` back.

 If you ever see `fuse: device not found` in a CI log for any AppImage tool, this is the fix.
 Extract, then run `AppRun` directly.